-16. Fixed Deposits:-
+16. Whistleblower Policy:

+The Company has adopted Vigil Mechanism/ Whistle Blower Policy.
+The details of the Whistle Blower Policy of your Company are set out in the Corporate Governance Report which forms part of this report.

+17. Material Changes and Commitments:

+There are no changes in commitments affecting the financial position of the company which have occurred between the end of the financial year of the company to which the financial statement relates and the date of this report.
-The Company has not accepted any deposits from the public in terms of Section 73 of the Companies Act, 2013 and the Companies (Acceptance of Deposits) Rules, 2014.

-17. Conservation of energy, technology absorption and foreign exchange earnings and outgo:-

-The particular as prescribed under sub-Section (3)(m) of section 134 of the Companies Act, 2013 read with Rule 8(3) the Companies (Accounts) Rules, 2014,

-- (i) Part A and B of the Rules, pertaining to conservation of energy and technology absorption, are not applicable to the Company. - (ii) Foreign Exchange Earnings and Outgo:

-Foreign Exchange Earned - Rs.
-Nil Foreign Exchange Used - Rs.
-Nil

-18. Corporate Social Responsibility:-

-The Company is not required to constitute a Corporate Social Responsibility Committee as it does not fall within purview of Section 135(1) of the Companies Act, 2013 and hence it is not required to formulate policy on Corporate Social Responsibility.

-19. Disclosure under the Sexual harassment Of Women:-

-Your Company is committed to provide and promote safe and healthy environment to all its employees without any discrimination.
+18. Investor Complaint and Compliance All the investor complaints are duly resolved and as on date no complaints are pending.
+The details regarding Investor complaints are given under the corporate governance report forming part of this report.
+19. Deposits:- The Company has not accepted any deposits from the public in terms of Section 73 of the Companies Act, 2013 and the Companies (Acceptance of Deposits) Rules, 2014.
+20. Conservation of energy, technology absorption and foreign exchange earnings and outgo:- The particular as prescribed under sub-Section (3)(m) of section 134 of the Companies Act, 2013 read with Rule 8(3) the Companies (Accounts) Rules, 2014, (i) Part A and B of the Rules, pertaining to conservation of energy and technology absorption, are not applicable to the Company. (ii) Foreign Exchange Earnings and Outgo: Foreign Exchange Earned- Rs.
+NilForeign Exchange Used- Rs.
+Nil 21.
+Corporate Social Responsibility:- The Company is not required to constitute a Corporate Social Responsibility Committee as it does not fall within purview of Section 135(1) of the Companies Act, 2013 and hence it is not required to formulate policy on Corporate Social Responsibility.
+22. Disclosure under the Sexual harassment Of Women:- Your Company is committed to provide and promote safe and healthy environment to all its employees without any discrimination.
 During the year under review there was no case filled pursuant to Sexual Harassment of women at workplace (Prevention, Prohibition and Redressal) Act, 2013.

-20. Change in Nature of Business, if Any:-

-There is no change in the nature of business of the Company during the year under review.

-21. Particulars of Employees:-

-Disclosures with respect to the remuneration of Directors and employees as required under Section 197 of Companies Act, 2013 and Rule 5 (1) Companies (Appointment and Remuneration of Managerial Personnel), 2014 has been appended as Annexure to this Report.
+23. Change in Nature of Business , if Any:- There is no change in the nature of business of the Company during the year under review.
+24. Particulars of Employees:- Disclosures with respect to the remuneration of Directors and employees as required under Section 197 of Companies Act, 2013 and Rule 5 (1) Companies (Appointment and Remuneration of Managerial Personnel), 2014 has been appended as Annexure to this Report.
 The information as required under Rule 5 (2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 will be provided upon request by any member of the Company.
 In terms of Section 136 (1) of the Companies Act, 2013, the Report and the Accounts are being sent to the members excluding the said Annexure.
 Any member interested in obtaining copy of the same may write to the Company Secretary at the Registered Office of the Company.

-22. Number of Meetings of the Board of Directors:-

-During the year ended March 31, 2022, Six (6) Board Meetings were held.
-The dates on which the Board meetings were held are 29.04.2021, 29.06.2021, 14.08.2021, 12.11.2021 25.12.2021 and 12.02.2022.

-23. Statement on Declaration Given By Independent Directors Under Sub-Section (6) Of Section 149:-

-The independent directors have submitted the declaration of independence, as required pursuant to Section 149(7) of the Companies Act, 2013 stating that they meet the criteria of independence as provided in sub-Section(6).

-24. Particulars of Loan, Guarantees And Investments By Company:-
+25. Number of Meetings of the Board of Directors: - During the year ended March 31, 2023, four (4) Board Meetings were held.
+The dates on which the Board meetings were held are 17.05.2022, 11.08.2022, 07.11.2022, and 11.02.2023.
+26. Statement on Declaration Given By Independent Directors Under Sub-Section (6) Of Section 149:- The independent directors have submitted the declaration of independence, as required pursuant to Section 149(7) of the Companies Act, 2013 stating that they meet the criteria of independence as provided in sub-Section(6).
+27. Particulars of Loan, Guarantees And Investments By Company:-

-During the financial year ended March 31, 2022, no loan, guarantee and investment under Section 186 of the Companies Act, 2013 was made by the Company.
+During the financial year ended March 31, 2023, no loan, guarantee and investment under Section 186 of the Companies Act, 2013 was made by the Company.

-25. Related Party Transactions:-
+28. Related Party Transactions:-